inspectredc/fzerox/README.md

 [![Discord Channel][discord-badge]][discord]

-# F-ZERO X (US) REV 1.0
+# F-Zero X

-This is a WIP Matching Decompilation for F-ZERO X.
+This is a WIP Matching Decompilation for F-Zero X.

 It currently builds the following ROM: